pablodecm/phd_thesis/src/101_chapter_1.md

 then be attained by integrating out all final state quantities, commonly referred as phase space variables, in the differential total cross section element $d\sigma(pp \rightarrow X)$.
-It is worth pointing out that is simple cases (small number of particles in the final state) is often possible to integrate out the final state phase space variables directly in the partonic differential cross section
+It is worth pointing out that for simple cases (small number of particles in the final state) is often possible to integrate out the final state phase space variables directly in the partonic differential cross section
 $d\sigma(ij \rightarrow X)$, and thus directly